April 2020 (a few days after a Pluto retrograde)

 To oversimplify somewhat with an anecdote:

 Four years ago, Pluto began “his” approach to my natal South Node, which lies just beneath my Descendant in Capricorn.
-North and South Lunar Nodes are where the traveling Moon crosses the plane of the ecliptic, the planet along which the other planets move as seen from Earth.
+North and South Lunar Nodes are where the traveling Moon crosses the plane of the ecliptic, the path along which the other planets move as seen from Earth.
 (In astrology, “planets” include Sun and Moon.)
 The South Node symbolizes where we come from, basic security issues, lessons from the past, traits we hang on to.
-Where we start out from; the North Node indicates where we need to go.
+Where we start out from.
+The North Node indicates where we need to go.
 In Capricorn, the South Node wears themes of overwork, overachievement, and reluctance to depend on others.
 In House 6, these also show up in work and health.

-The Descendant involves close relationships; in Capricorn, this can mean partners who are self-contained, serious, and ambitious.
+The Descendant involves close relationships.
+In Capricorn, this can mean partners who are self-contained, serious, and ambitious.
 It is also where the Sun sets on its daily journey into the underworld.